writethedocs/www/docs/blog/2021-salary-survey.rst

 Additionally, we’re hoping the results spark discussion of employment-related trends and issues in our industry, including but not limited to the effects of the COVID-19 pandemic.

-The survey is divided into 6 sections, and takes between 5 and 10 minutes to complete, so go ahead and `fill it out <https://salary-survey.writethedocs.org/>`__.
+The survey is divided into a few different sections, and takes between 5 and 10 minutes to complete, so go ahead and `fill it out <https://salary-survey.writethedocs.org/>`__.

 The survey will be open until **20th December, 2021**.
 Results will be published in early 2022.